Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Game-theoretic proof of Miller's theorem

 In addition, Bob must be ``fair'': for every $j$ Bob's weights of all $s\in S_j$ must be equal.
 That means that basically Bob assigns weights to $j\in\{1,\dots,N\}$ and Bob's weight $B(j)$ of $j$ is then evenly distributed among all $s\in S_j$ so that for all $s\in S_j$.
-Alice need not be fair.
+Alice does not need to be fair.

-This extra requirement is somehow compensated by allowing Bob to ``disable'' certain $s\in S$.
+This extra requirement is somehow compensated by allowing Bob to ``disable'' certain $s\in S$ (this does not decrease the size of $S$).
 Once an $s$ is disabled it cannot be ``enabled'' any more.
 Alice cannot disable or enable anything.
-For every $j$ Bob is not allowed to disable \textsl{all} $s\in S_j$: every set $S_j$ should contain at least one element that is enabled (=not disabled).
+For every $j$, Bob is not allowed to disable \emph{all} $s\in S_j$: every set $S_j$ should contain at least one element that is enabled (=not disabled).

 The game is infinite.
 Alice wins if at the end of the game (or, better to say, in the limit) there exists an enabled $s\in S$ such that